 The increasing number of older people, and the fact that they are living longer presents a challenging scenario in the context of delayed discharge.
 Although we are succeeding in returning people home from hospital more quickly, there are increasing numbers of older people in hospital impacting on the process.
 This means that the number of bed days lost to delayed discharge has risen.
-In the coming year we aim for further successes in providing alternatives to admission and in the discharge process, which will see this number decrease.
+In the coming year we will aim for further successes in providing alternatives to admission and in the discharge process.